The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🏞 Alila Jabal Akhdar — For breathtaking mountain views

-The breathtaking Alila Jabal Akhdar (⭐️ 9.3) is an ultra-luxurious resort with gorgeous views of the Al Hajar Mountains.
-It offers dreamy outdoor and indoor pools, luxury villas with private pools, and suites with terrace views of the mountains.
-Moreover, all of its rooms come with panoramic mountain views.
+The breathtaking Alila Jabal Akhdar (⭐️ 9.5) is an ultra-luxurious resort with gorgeous views of the Al Hajar Mountains.
+It features dreamy outdoor and indoor pools, luxury villas with private pools, and suites with terrace views of the mountains.
+All of its rooms come with panoramic mountain views.

 💦 Anantara Al Jabal Al Akhdar — For the best pool views

-This resort is also home to a top-notch spa complete with a hammam and a tennis court.
-More remarkably, the famous Diana’s Point is right inside this hotel.
-Guests can also enjoy a plethora of authentic cultural experiences and partake in via ferrata climbing, hiking, archery, mountain biking, and more.
+Inside this resort, there’s also a top-notch spa complete with a hammam, a tennis court, and the famous Diana’s Point lookout.
+You can also enjoy authentic cultural experiences as well as outdoors activities such as via ferrata climbing, archery, and mountain biking.

 🏝 Prolong Your Trip — 2 Weeks Oman Itinerary